LuukOriginal/LuukOriginal/README.md

 ---
 # 🧩 What I Build

-I mainly work on full-stack web applications, but I al — focused on scalable systems, real-time apps, and clean architecture.
+I mainly work on full-stack web applications, with a focus on scalable systems, real-time apps, and clean architecture.

 ---